ffromani/vmmi/SPEC.md

 only message a VMMI compliant implementation must send.

 - should use stdout to send any other message.
 The implementation should assume that writing to stdout never blocks.
-It is a responsability to the mnagement app to ensure this is true.
+It is a responsability to the management app to ensure this is true.
 Please note that the management app is *not* required to consume those messages, it can just discard them - even just binding the stdout to /dev/null.

+- must send messages to stdout only when requested by the management application, and must never send unsolicited messages.
+The management application must send a specific signal (see "Signal handling") to request a new status message to be sent.
+The VMMI implementation must send a status message as soon as possible once the signal is received.
+The VMMI implementation must send *at most* one status message for each signal received.

 - may log other data to other channels (private log file, system log) using any other means, but it must not assume the client application reads those messages.